parmeshwarraut1996/employee-wage/README.md

-# employee-wage
-compute employee wage.
+# Welcome to Employee Wage Computation